drerik/tipsntricks/powershell/README.md

 ```
 See https://www.howtogeek.com/117192/how-to-run-powershell-commands-on-remote-computers/ for more details on Using Invoke-Command

-## Copy file to/from remote server with PSSessiong
+## Copy file to/from remote server with PSSession

 First Create a session:
 ```